 Orion Beer was established in 1957 and production started in 1959.
 The company also managed to survive the economic groupings of mainland companies during Okinawa’s Reversion to Japan2.
 “Bīru ya arin kurin aibīshiga, mimi tako yori shima dako.”
 There are beers this and that, but better the local octopus than the octopus you hear a lot about: a commercial in Uchināguchi, which makes me want to drink it again.

-- The Fest has been canceled since the Covid-19 pandemic.
+- The Fest has been canceled since the Covid-19 pandemic but restarted in 2023.

 - In 2002, a comprehensive partnership was formed with the Asahi Breweries, Ltd.